 Saving the Lives of Mothers and Newborns in the La Libertad Region of Peru

-To achieve the lofty goal of reducing maternal mortality, Pathfinder works through medical schools, grassroots organizations, and local governments to improve the responsiveness and effectiveness of maternal and neonatal services.
-Pathfinder's work is key to increasing the capacity of physicians, nurses and midwives to provide quality maternal and neonatal health services at all levels of the health care system—including hospitals, health centers, and health posts.
+To achieve this goal of reducing maternal mortality, Pathfinder works through medical schools, grassroots organizations, and local governments to improve the responsiveness and effectiveness of maternal and neonatal services.
+Pathfinder's work is key to increasing the capacity of physicians, nurses, and midwives to provide quality maternal and neonatal health services at all levels of the health care system—including hospitals, health centers, and health posts.

 Pathfinder is working to achieve the following objectives: